cinck/tg_scool_bot/README.md

 This telegram bot provides school study process info and managing.

-Please visit page https://cinck.github.io/ to start using bot.
+Please visit landing page https://cinck.github.io/ or http://t.me/RD_sCool_Bot to start using bot.

 Bot program uses database to store and retrieve users data and their requests.